Highway Safety Corridors

 Crash data for Highway Safety Corridors

 Crashes within the designated interstate corridors have been tracked by the severity of the outcomes.
 The charts below provide the number and percent of Fatal and Injury (F+I) crashes and the property Damage Only (PDO) crashes within each corridor.
+The after period has been split into two periods: the first and last five years after the HSC designation.
+Note: the crash reductions in 2020-21 were primarily due to reduced travel during the pandemic.

 For additional information or questions regarding Highway Safety Corridors, please contact: